The world's GREATEST desserts – how many British favourites made the list?

 New Africa/Shutterstock

 Absolutely everything about mochi is spectacular.
 The traditional processing of the glutinous rice is a sight to behold, as a pounder and stirrer work in perfect rhythmic harmony to transform the rice into the dessert’s sticky base.
 This can then be coloured or filled with fruits, pastes or ice cream.
-Some of the best-known mochi varieties are kusa mochi – easily recognisable with its deep green colour – and anko daifuku, pink and filled with a sweet red bean paste.
+Some of the best-known mochi varieties are kusa mochi – which are easily recognisable thanks to their deep green colour – and anko daifuku, which are pink and come filled with a sweet red bean paste.

 8. Tres leches cake, Latin America